merkle-open/webpack-concat-text-plugin/README.md

 })
 ```

-The above configuration will look for `.properties` files under the `res/` folder (relative to the Webpack config file location) and concatenate them into a single file named `values.properties` under the `cache/` directory (also relative to the Webpack config file).
+The above configuration will look for `.properties` files under the `res/` folder (relative to the Webpack config file location) and concatenate them into a single file named `values.properties` under the `cache/` directory, which is **relative to the Webpack output path**.

 ### Options